Thinking of a career in media sales?

 Longevity and consistency in positions, achievements and career development.

-If there was just one attribute that you would look for in a candidate to make them top of the CV pile for media sales, what would it be?
+If there was just one attribute that you would look for in a candidate to make them top of the CV pile, what would it be?

 Communication and ambition – difficult to choose between the two!